-- In accordance with CGS Section 8-7d(f), the Commission shall notify the clerk of an 1. adjoining municipality of any application concerning any project on any site in which: - Any portion of the property affected by a decision is within 500 feet of the (1) boundary of the adjoining municipality; - A significant portion of the traffic to the completed project shall use streets (2) within the adjoining municipality to enter or exit the site; - A significant portion of the sewer or water drainage from the project shall (3) flow through and significantly impact the drainage or sewerage system within the adjoining municipality; or - Water runoff from the improved site shall impact streets or other municipal (4)or private property within the adjoining municipality. - Such notice shall be made by certificate of mailing requested and shall be mailed 2. within seven (7) days of the day of the submission to the Planning and Zoning Department of the application, petition, request or plan. - 3.
+- 1. In accordance with CGS Section 8-7d(f), the Commission shall notify the clerk of an adjoining municipality of any application concerning any project on any site in which: - (1) Any portion of the property affected by a decision is within 500 feet of the boundary of the adjoining municipality; - (2) A significant portion of the traffic to the completed project shall use streets within the adjoining municipality to enter or exit the site; - (3) A significant portion of the sewer or water drainage from the project shall flow through and significantly impact the drainage or sewerage system within the adjoining municipality; or - (4) Water runoff from the improved site shall impact streets or other municipal or private property within the adjoining municipality. - 2.
+Such notice shall be made by certificate of mailing return receipt requested and shall be mailed within seven (7) days of the date of receipt of the application, petition, request or plan. - 3.
 No hearing shall be conducted on any application, petition, request or plan unless the adjoining municipality has received the notice required under this Section.

-Notification of Water Companies.
-9.14.I
+9.14.I Notification of Water Companies.

-- In accordance with CGS Section 8-3i, an applicant shall provide written notice to the South Central Connecticut Regional Water Authority and the Commissioner of Public Health when an application, petition, request or plan is filed with the Commission concerning any project on any site that is within: - An aguifer protection area, provided such area has been delineated in (1)accordance with CGS Section 22a-354c; or - The watershed of the South Central Connecticut Regional Water Authority, (2) provided said Authority or said Commissioner has filed a map with the Commission and on the Branford land records showing the boundaries of the watershed. - 2.
+- 1. In accordance with CGS Section 8-3i, an applicant shall provide written notice to the South Central Connecticut Regional Water Authority and the Commissioner of Public Health when an application, petition, request or plan is filed with the Commission or ZBA concerning any project on any site that is within: - (1) An aquifer protection area, provided such area has been delineated in accordance with CGS Section 22a-354c; or - (2) The watershed of the South Central Connecticut Regional Water Authority, provided said Authority or said Commissioner has filed a map with the Commission and on the Branford land records showing the boundaries of the watershed. - 2.
 Such notice shall be made by certified mail; return receipt requested and shall be mailed not later than seven (7) days after the date of the day of the submission to the Planning and Zoning Department. - 3.
-Prior to the scheduled meeting regarding the application, the applicant shall submit the following to the Planning and Zoning Department or the application shall be considered incomplete: - A copy of all notices and other documentation sent to the South Central Connecticut Regional Water Authority and/or the Commissioner of Environmental Protection in accordance with this Section; and - (2) Proof of mailing.
+Prior to the scheduled meeting regarding the application, the applicant shall submit the following to the Planning and Zoning Department or the application shall be considered incomplete: - (1) A copy of all notices and other documentation sent to the South Central Connecticut Regional Water Authority and/or the Commissioner of Environmental Protection in accordance with this Section; and - (2) Proof of mailing.

-Notification of Regional Planning Agency.
-9.14.J
+9.14.J Notification of Regional Planning Agency.